windowjs/windowjs/docs/about/faq.md

 Window.js provides a better way to bundle the app as a standalone application, and has more APIs for desktop integration.

+There is [experimental support](/about/processing) to run p5.js scripts in Window.js.